dwighthubbard/micropython-cloudmanager/README.rst

 Install and configure the micropython-redis-cloudclient_ on the micropython boards to be managed.

-Using the directions at https://github.com/dwighthubbard/micropython-redis-cloudclient/blob/master/README.md
+For esp8266 boards such as nodemcu, wemos-d1 boards the easiest method Using the directions at https://github.com/dwighthubbard/micropython-redis-cloudclient/blob/master/README.md

 List the boards